Risperidone for psychological disorders

-To hide the taste of the liquid medicine, you can add the dose into a small amount of milk or fruit juice.
-Do not add it to hot drinks.
+- To hide the taste of the liquid medicine, you can add the dose into a small glass of juice or squash (preferably at room temperature).
 Your child should drink all the mixture straight away.

 When should the medicine start working?